Orion (Lacoste): Act II

 Orion expresses heartwrenching horror in regards to the oracle of Memnon and the dream he made ("Pourquoi, faut-il, hélas !...").
 The horns signal Diana's approach (1).
 Orion sees Alphisa, the nymph he met in his dream, looking for Diane with whom she is hunting a monster.
 The latter appears and attacks Alphisa but is defeated by Orion.
-The hunter declares his love for Alphisa but she rejjects him (2).
+The hunter declares his love for Alphisa but she rejects him (2).
 Diana comes and discovers that Orion saved Alphisa.
 After the nymph has left, she gives thanks to him and invites her to celebrate her triumph ("J'ai triomphé d'un Monstre affreux"), ballet (3).
 Pallantus is seen by Diana.
 Orion explains that he has come to find the nymph that he adores.
 Pallantus then confesses to Diane that he would like to have the love of Alphisa.
 Orion is struck by this confession while Diane consents to his love (4).